 The water here falls from above 25 meters and spreads to a width of approx 150 meters.
 Every minute, approx 300.000 full tubs of water.

 Fish, who stand in such a current are always wonderfully muscled.
-Bernd, who quite quickly managed to jam the barbell, informs me, that he fights with the "muscle pack".
+Anonymous, who quite quickly managed to jam the barbell, informs me, that he fights with the "muscle pack".
 We are looking at the tip of the rod.
 It bends almost to the limit.
 We hope for a while, that the fish is huge.

 After picking up a kilo barbell, we are a bit disappointed.
 Bernd is kissing the fish anyway – this is his first barbell ever.
 And not the last one.